What to Expect

 "You can just fix it in PhotoShop right?"

-When can I expect my Photos?
+When can I see my Photos?

 All photos are printed professionally, they will last indefinitely.
 It can take up to three weeks for your prints and keepsakes to arrive.